 When we talk about audience guidance and purchase satisfaction, we cannot forget instructions manuals, online guidance tools or explanatory videos.

 These are just three examples of essential materials that can also be very interactive.
 As each company and product is different, these “guides” will be different for each of them.
 This “guidance period” adds to the first impact of a new product.
-Being equivalent to a first impression, this period is of paramount importance for a successful user engagement.
-Therefore, we should always take advantage of Onboarding to build a more positive customer experience.
+Being equivalent to a first impression, this period is of paramount importance for successful user engagement.
+Therefore, we should always take advantage of Onboarding to build more positive customer experience.

 Your client’s success is your success.

-The more targeted a product is, better the chances of achieving everyone’s goals will be.
+The more targeted a product is, the better the chances of achieving everyone’s goals will be.
 Understanding the customers’ needs and showing them how to use your product or service, in order to optimize their use, is the key to success.

 A satisfied customer is, above everything, someone who will speak highly of your company.
 The famous word of mouth marketing, or referral marketing, or even buzz marketing?
 It will be easy peasy and free of charge.
 In the end, it all translates to success.

 On the other hand, success for your client is to achieve a specific goal and satisfy a specific need.
 Their success is the guarantee that they will not abandon you and will always return.

 One of the main concerns of one company is operating expenses, especially personnel expenses.
 Onboarding tools not only reduce expenses but also shorten the distance between you and your client.
 How?
 You might ask.

 Having a good understanding of each other and a bit of caring can cement a pleasant and long-term relationship.
 On the contrary, poor service can block a relationship from the outset.
 It will then be difficult for the customer to return or even to actually acquire your product.